 "You belong to me now."
 Not a question, not anything he can argue with.

 Loki wants to own Clint so Clint belongs to him.

 Clint Barton remembers telling Loki everything.
-He remembers Loki ordering him to sit down - or more to kneel on the floor and front of him - and Clint does so without protest.
+He remembers Loki ordering him to sit down - or more to kneel on the floor in front of him - and Clint does so without protest.
 "Tell me everything, Barton."
 It's a simple order and this time, Loki's fingers are in his hair, gently massaging his scalp and luring him into a (false?) sense of security.
 The harshness has left his touch for the moment and Clint almost trusts.

 Clint just looks up at him quietly.
 "About what, Sir?"

 And Clint does.
 He tells him all about his own past and feels Loki pressing into his mind and drawing up the memories of everything he was so painstakingly describing aloud - almost like a film with audio description now.
 The god digs into every memory Clint has carefully suppressed for years and years and he brings up every burning emotion - fear, resent, loneliness, terror, anger, hatred, desperation...
 Sheer pain...
 Everything that made Clint who he is now but everything he does not want to be.

 It's then that he stammers, whimpering aloud as the words trip over themselves.
 He's too distracted by the images flashing in his head and focussing on how much that hurts.
 He finds himself tugged closer, rough fingers in his hair, dragging him forwards.
 "Keep.
 Talking."
 Another order.
 Harsh.
 Cruel.
 The tone has changed, the words are like ice and all at once Clint knows he's disappointed Loki and that hurts too but he doesn't understand why.
 The feeling tears into his mind, burning through every inch of his body as he realises he's let down the man who had saved him, shown him the truth.